UltimateSoftware/envctl/README.md

 -----

 Every codebase has a set of tools developers need to work with it.
 Managing that set of tools is usually tricky for a bunch of reasons.
+Getting new devs set up with a codebase can often get complicated.

 But it really doesn't have to be complicated.